fani-lab/LADy/README.md

 > `['agg']`:

 ## 4. Experiment
+to be completed ...
+- datasets and stats
+- table of results
+- link to results

 Due to OOV (an aspect might be in test set which is not seen in traning set during model training), we may have metric@n for n >> +inf not equal to 1.

 ## 5. License